FAQS: What is Substance Abuse?

 What Are Some Common Signs of Substance Abuse?

-Substance abuse affects different people in different ways depending on the substance and the individual.
-There are many common signs that a person may exhibit when he or she becomes addicted to a substance:
+Substance abuse affects different people in different many ways, depending upon the substance and the individual.
+There are several common signs that a person may exhibit when he or she becomes addicted to a substance:

 - The neglect of primary responsibilities, such as school, work, parenting, and other daily living necessities.
-Examples include school or work absenteeism, the inability to properly care for children, and the other responsibilities such as paying bills.
+Examples include school or work absenteeism, the inability to properly care for children, and financial responsibilities such as paying bills.